glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 Below the overview of the farm is a one card for each week.
 Each card shows:

-+ the total deposits for that week
++ The number of GLW inflation earned by the farm that week (gently highlighted)
-+ the total impact assets for that week
++ The rewards for the farm that week (denominated in $ASSET) (gently highlighted)
 + The deposits contributed by the farm to that week
 + The impact assets contributed by the farm to that week
 + The deposits recovered by the farm in that week (denominated in dollars)
-+ The rewards for the farm that week (denominated in $ASSET)
++ The total GLW inflation distributed to the competition that week
++ the total deposits for that week
++ the total impact assets for that week
++ the net assets in the pool for that week
++ the net deposits in the pool for that week
 + The number of $ASSET rewards recovered from the farm's own vault
 + The number of $ASSET rewards recovered from the pool
-+ The number of GLW inflation earned by the farm that week
-+ The total GLW inflation distributed to the competition that week
 + The accumulated drawdown of the farm as of that week
 + The net overperformance of the farm as of that week
-+ the net assets in the pool for that week
-+ the net deposits in the pool for that week

 The deposits recovered will need to be calculated by the frontend using the equation `total_deposits * impact_assets_contributed / total_impact_assets`